hoovercj/ParseLoginStarter/README.md

 ## MainActivity

 After logging in the user will see this activity.
 It merely shows the parse "username".
 If the user is logged in via facebook or twitter, the options menu will have the option to logout.
 If the user is logged in anonymously, the options menu will allow users to link to either twitter or facebook.

+# Special Thanks
+Special thanks to HMKCode for [this blog post](http://hmkcode.com/android-layout-design-by-example-social-networks-sign-in-buttons/) which was a basis for the login page.